dhesenkamp/turtleRecall/README.md

-# Turtle Recall
+# Turtle Recall: Wildlife Conservation with Machine Learning
-Final Project for 'Implementing ANNs with TensorFlow' WS 21/22, Osnabrueck University
+Final Project for 'Implementing ANNs with TensorFlow'
+WS 21/22, Osnabrueck University
 Dennis Hesenkamp, Lennart Zastrow, Madhuri Ramesh

 This repository contains all files associated with our final project for the abovementioned course.
 Idea and data come from Zindi's [Turtle Recall Conversation Challenge](https://zindi.africa/competitions/turtle-recall-conservation-challenge/data).